mbeddr/mps-gradle-plugin/README.md

   a repository and can be resolved as a Gradle dependency.
 * `jdk` - the path to a JDK .tgz file.
 * `outputFile` - the path and file name of the output gzipped tar archive.
-* `signKeyChain (optional)` - the path and file name of the keychain which contains a code signing certificate.
-* `signKeyChainPassword (optional)` - the password which should be use to unlock the keychain.
-* `signIdentity (optional)` - the application ID of the code signing certificate.

 ### Operation

 The task unpacks `rcpArtifact` into a temporary directory, unpacks the JDK given by `jdkDependency`/`jdk` under the `jre` subdirectory of the unpacked RCP artifact, fixes file permissions and creates missing symlinks.
-If the additional properties for code singing (`signKeyChain`, `signKeyChainPassword`, `signIdentity`) are defined, the application will be signed with the given certificate.
 Finally, the file is repackaged again as tar/gzip.

 ## GenerateLibrariesXml